Alexander-Evans-Moncloa/Alexander-Evans-Moncloa/README.md

 Hi, I’m @Alexander-Evans-Moncloa

 Interested MOSTLY in computer vision and control/path planning algorithms for applications in robotics.
 Python and C++ are the primary languages for these tasks (depending on complexity and hardware available).
+Some SystemVerilog for FPGAs.

 Also dabbling a bit into HTML, SQL, CSS and SQL in order to run an ecommerce website, linked to a database to improve personalisation of my business.